bkader/Skada-WoTLK/README.md

 * The Interrupts module was changed as well and just like the Dispels one, shows who interrupted, what was interrupted and what spells was used to interrupt.
 * Added a new module called Power, it keeps track of power gain per encounter: mana, rage, energy and runic power.
 * Added a Resurrects module to track battle resurrects during encouters.
 Same, who res'd who, what spell was used, on who and how many times.
+* Several other modules were added or modified, explore the addon if you want to see more.

 ## Themes Module